hackclub/hackclub/workshops/personal_website/README.md

 }
 ```

-Now be sure to **Run** if you haven't already so that the url gives the most recent version of your website.
+Now be sure to **Run** if you haven't already so that the URL gives the most recent version of your website.
 Ah, it is truly beautiful to behold.

 ![](img/celebrate_harry_potter.gif)

 ## Part IV: Publishing

-This whole time, you probably had a funky url that came out of some alphabet soup but you can change that by clicking on the arrow icon next to the name of your repl
+This whole time, you probably had a funky URL that came out of some alphabet soup but you can change that by clicking on the arrow icon next to the name of your repl

 ![](img/edit_name.png)